clusterio/clusterio/README.md

 **Ubuntu with Docker**

-The Docker support for Clusterio is curently broken.
+The Docker support for Clusterio is currently broken.
 If you need it open an issue about it.

 <!--